rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

+**This is Beta Software.
+Please report issues via the homevision users group**

 # Overview

 The MQTT Client Plug-in provides an client interface to MQTT for HomeVision.
 The MQTT interface has two distinct areas